 “I’d like to do more films that not only entertain, but elevate the masses and serve a social purpose similar to the Oliver Stone’s films or Roland Jaffe’s "the Killing Fields", he adds.
 “I think about all I’ve done and hope to do, and reflect sometimes--If I’m able to do something this much fun, yet also help bring enlightening information to people, whether about life, relationships, government...I really consider this a great life.”

-All American Speakers is a speakers bureau and booking agency providing information on booking Al Sapienza for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Al Sapienza speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Al Sapienza for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Al Sapienza speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Al Sapienza, an inspirational motivational speaker. bio for Al Sapienza agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Al Sapienza